Code-Institute-Submissions/notes-and-lists-ms2/README.md

 ### Future plans

 The main feature that is required is to make Internet Explorer compatible with indexeddb API (using IndexedDBShim).
+Some other features include:

+- multiple users
-Some other features include adding images/videos to the notes, categorize notes with a label, drag and drop features, instead of delete confirmation add "Undo" option, add toasts for notifications and also add notes reminders.
+- add images/videos to the notes
+- categorize notes with a label
+- drag and drop features
+- instead of delete confirmation add "Undo" option, add "Bin" page
+- add toasts for notifications
+- add notes reminders

 ## Testing

+The app was tested on all major browsers, all of them working except Internet Explorer because of partial support for indexeddb.
+I decided to just show a message to Internet Explorer users that at the moment we are only supporting modern browsers.
+As a future plan, IndexedDBShim can be used to add support for Internet Explorer.

+Tested HTML, CSS and JS for validation.
+All errors found were fixed.

 ## Deployment